 Here the narrator is suggesting that love has transformative power.
 That it can take the mundane and make it worth more than precious materials, note the tricolon being used for emphasis.
 Spinning gold from straw is a reference to the fairytale character Rumpelstiltskin and is a further example of drawing a comparison between what a person would perceive to be wealth and what is actually valuable.
 Being the final line of the sonnet gives it credence as the final two lines of a stanza are supposed to offer a “turn” or a “resolution” the resolution here is partial though due to the proceeding line, but the hint is that love will conquer the obstacle that is time.

 About Carol Ann Duffy

-Carol Ann Duffy is a Scottish poet and the poet laureate.
+Carol Ann Duffy is a Scottish poet and laureate.
 She is the first female and openly gay person to hold this distinction in the four hundred years that it has existed.
 She tends to write poems in the form of monologues that address the reader directly, giving her poetry an intimate and engaging feel.
-She usually writes poems that are dark in nature and deal with people with complex characters that feel disenfranchised from society, outsiders if you will, however this poem is an exception to that rule.
-Her poetry is very popular and frequency studied in British schools and colleges.
-Hour is from her collection Rapture which chronicles the highs and lows of relationships.
+She usually writes poems that are dark in nature and deals with people with complex characters that feel disenfranchised from society, outsiders if you will, however, this poem is an exception to that rule.
+Her poetry is very popular and frequently studied in British schools and colleges.
+‘Hour’ is from her collection Rapture which chronicles the highs and lows of relationships.